Keith876/Sales-Excel-Dashboard/README.md

 ## Sales Excel Dashboard
+### Project Overview
-### A Microsoft Excel Dashboard that simplifies the sales of a company.
+A Microsoft Excel Dashboard that summarises data from a company's sales data.
+### Tools
+-	Microsoft Excel-Data cleaning and Visualization.
+-	Python-Data analysis